Public Education Campaign Overview

 Raise awareness of psychology as a science, technology, engineering and mathematics (STEM) discipline

 Current initiatives include campaigns on Mind/Body Health and Resilience and the Psychologically Healthy Workplace Awards.
-New campaign initiatives demonstrating how translational science is unique to psychology and helps people in all areas of their lives are under development.
+In 2014, APA added a new campaign initiative, Psychology: Science in Action, that demonstrates how translational science is unique to psychology and helps people in all areas of their lives.

 Stress in America Survey